Grant Gillon: Personal

 Gillon and his family have been long-term residents of the North Shore.
 Gillon also performs community work and previously a trustee of the Birkenhead Licensing Trust, Northart, Birkenhead-Northcote Glenfield Community Trust and other community organisations.

 His daughter, Paula, is also active in Auckland local body politics; having been elected in 2001 to the North Shore City Council two weeks after reaching the required age of eighteen.
 Paula currently serves on the Kaipatiki Local Board and the Birkenhead Licensing Trust.
-Grant Gillon's eldest son,John, serves as Chair of the Kaipatiki Local Board.
+Grant Gillon's eldest son, John, serves as Chair of the Kaipatiki Local Board.

-Gillon has a master's degree in Public Policy and a PhD in Public Policy.
+Gillon has a master's degree in Public Policy, and a PhD in Public Policy from Massey University.
+Along with Marilyn Waring, he supervised former minister George Gair's master's thesis at Auckland University of Technology in 2010.